-Measures can be taken to preserve the sanctity of Rainbow Mountain while providing an excellent source of income for those local to the area.
+Measures can be taken to preserve the sanctity of Rainbow Mountain (as well as alternative rainbow mountains like Palccoyo) while providing an excellent source of income for those local to the area.
 But steps may need to be implemented before it is too late.

 Kevin Groh is one of the founders of Cachi, a travel company that’s looking to change how travelers experience Peru, while at the same time giving back to local communities.
 Kevin was on pace to be a world champion Halo gamer before he decided to focus on his love for the outdoors.